 Some types of cancer may be sensitive to the effects of hormones, and may respond to a type of treatment known as hormone therapy (also called hormonal or endocrine therapy).
 Hormone therapy may work by:

-- Your cancer type: Some types of cancer, such as breast and prostate cancer, are often treated with hormone therapy.
+- Your cancer type: Some types of cancer, such as breast and cancer, are often treated with hormone therapy.

 - Your cancer subtype: Tests may be available to learn if your cancer is sensitive to hormones.
-This is particularly true for breast cancer, where all tumors are tested to see if they are sensitive to the hormones estrogen or progesterone.
+This is particularly true for breast cancer, where all tumors are tested to see if they are sensitive to the hormones or progesterone.